 Citing is an academic way to thank the person whose information you used to support your research.
 Citing alerts the reader that an idea used in your paper was someone else’s.
 Referencing is a process of wayfinding, you provide the address, so that the reader is able to find the original source.
 Citing also prevents accusations of plagiarism or academic dishonesty

 Think of a reference as a detailed address which the reader can use to find the source you used to support a point in your paper.

 A complete reference many require the following information:

 You will find the most common examples of APA References below.
 This is not a exhaustive list, so refer to your college library guide for a comprehensive overview.

 Author's Last Name, First Initial.
+Second Initial if any.
 (Year of Publication).
 Title of book: Subtitle if any.
-City of Publication: Publisher.
+City of Publication, Province/State: Publisher.